 Other One-to-Many (Beta) Features

 How Many Matches You Can See

 You can limit or expand how many matches you see.
-The default is One-to-Fifty and you’ll see your matches number one to fifty.
-You can change that limit to just your top matches or to 100 matches.
+The default is One-to-Fifty, and you’ll see your matches number one to fifty.
+You can change that limit to just your top matches or 100 matches.

 See Only Matches with More Than a Certain Number of Segments

 You change the minimum number size of a segment shared.
-You can change the number to a larger one and this will eliminate those matches that only share a smaller segment.
+You can change the number to a larger one, eliminating those matches that only share a smaller segment.

-If you have a lot of endogamy, which means family members that are not necessarily close relatives due to the intermarrying of cousins, you share a lot of the same DNA, you’ll want to filter the thousands of matches that have small shared segments.
+If you have a lot of endogamy, which means family members who are not necessarily close relatives due to cousins' intermarrying, you share a lot of the same DNA.
+You’ll want to filter the thousands of matches that have small shared segments.